 The Oriental Shorthair cat is a loving and intelligent breed that is determined to be your loyal companion.
 You should want to be this cat’s person just as much as they want to be your favorite feline.

-And, if you adopt only one Oriental Shorthair, you’ll probably be ready to adopt another in the near future.
+And, if you adopt only one Oriental Shorthair, you’ll probably be ready to adopt another soon.
 You’ll love them immensely, and they’ll love you for giving them a friend!

 - Shorthair Cat Breeds | Britannica